microsoft/pxt/docs/writing-docs/licensing.md

 # Licensing

-WWhen creating content related to use of MakeCode, we strongly recommend that a you include with it a standard license.
-This includes content that external or contributed but served from a MakeCode website.
-Related content is commonly in the form of, but not limited to, these:
+When creating learning content for MakeCode, we strongly recommend that you include a standard license in your content repository.
+This includes content that is served from a MakeCode website, commonly in the form of, but not limited to, these:

 * [Tutorials](/writing-docs/tutorials)
 * MakeCode projects and [extensions](/extensions) repositories on GitHub